Massive Facebook study on users’ doubt in vaccines finds a small group appears to play a big role in pushing the skepticism

 The researchers noted that while some small percentage of vaccine hesitant comments could be overcome when they are posted in communities with a diverse range of opinions, the concentration of such comments in small groups suggests that they are becoming echo chambers where people simply reinforce people’s preexisting ideas.

 In segments that were affiliated with QAnon, the study found sentiment that was skeptical of vaccinations was widespread.
-“It’s possible QAnon is causally connected to vaccine hesitancy,” the document said.
+“It’s possible QAnon is causally connected to vaccine hesitancy,” the documents said.
 In QAnon communities, skepticism of vaccines was connected to a distrust of elites and institutions.

 Last year, external researchers found that QAnon groups in Facebook were influential in fueling the spread of a misinformation-filled documentary called “Plandemic” on social platforms.